 More than 1 million Chinese citizens use a VPN and have access to international social media.
 Using Facebook, Instagram, Twitter, or Snapchat, for example, open a huge amount of possibilities and opportunities to reach digitally Chinese millennials.
-Depending on your marketing strategy in China, you could reach a niche market of open-minded Chinese travellers or target a wider audience of Chinese luxury shoppers.
+Depending on your marketing strategy in China, you could reach a niche market of open-minded Chinese travelers or target a wider audience of Chinese luxury shoppers.

 More than 60 million Chinese people use Instagram overseas… almost the total population of France!
 In China, Little Red Book also called Xiaohongshu is considered to be the Chinese Instagram and gathers 100 million users.
 Depending on your target, these two apps represent a great advantage.
 On Instagram, 76% of 18-34 years old Chinese people living abroad repost their Instagram content on Chinese social media.
 So, do not hesitate to internationalize your digital content to send it across Chinese borders.

 Golden Digital Rules to Conclude about Chinese Millennials

 In brief, what is the specificity of Chinese millennials?
 They are mobile-first.
 Prepare the right content for the right objective, build customers’ attention beyond your owned media by being present on several platforms.
 The effect must be bigger than the effort provided to obtain it, less is more.
 You need to think precisely and shortly like to write a press headline or a 140 characters tweet to catch attention.
 For that, you need to understand Chinese cultural specificities and last trends.

 Keep in mind that an original idea can create different ideas if it is well constructed, maybe for future multiple versions.
 In China, you need to stay honest and find inspiration.
 You should learn by practicing to be original while creating digital content that will be effective in the long term.
 In China, you are not in 2021, but in 2025.
 The market trends are evolving fast, and you need to follow along if you do not want to stay behind.